 This financial report is designed to provide our citizens, customers and creditors with a general overview of the District's finances and to show the District's accountability for the money it receives.
-If you have questions about this report or need additional financial information, contact the Metropolitan Conservation District at 7151 W 190th Street, Suite 125, Jordan, MN 55352.
+If you have questions about this report or need additional financial information, contact the Metropolitan Conservation District's fiscal agent, the Scott Soil and Water Conservation District at 7151 W 190th Street, Suite 125, Jordan, MN 55352.
 The phone number is 952-492-5425.

-METROPOLITAN CONSERVATION DISTRICT JORDAN, MINNESOTA STATEMENT OF NET POSITION AND GOVERNMENTAL FUND BALANCE SHEET DECEMBER 31, 2013
+METROPOLITAN CONSERVATION DISTRICT JORDAN, MINNESOTA STATEMENT OF NET POSITION AND GOVERNMENTAL FUND BALANCE SHEET DECEMBER 31, 2015